 - Circuitry Workshop Information for Parents

 The curriculum report is the teachers’ review of the entire year, looking back and making observations after their plans, projects, problems, and revelations are long over.
 One of the distinguishing features of this report is the great extent to which each teacher’s style, focus, and personality come through in this retrospective narrative.
-Check out the 2014-15 Science Curriculum.
+Check out the Science Curriculum Report.